Parks & Playgrounds

 Tourist Fun Train Company

 4. Board the Tourist Fun Train Company for a train ride tour.
-Mini toot, the friendly miniature train, runs along the eastern foreshore and the Big Toot is a hopon/hop off tour for all ages.
+Mini toot, the friendly miniature train, runs along the foreshore and the Big Toot is a hopon/hop off tour for all ages.
+The train will be back in action starting January 2025!

 Amaze Miniature Park